 With a central location opposite downtown Nashville along the banks of the Cumberland River, access and visibility to a major Interstate Highway, a colorful history going back to the city’s earliest days, and the home to NFL’s Tennessee Titans, Nashville’s East Bank represents a once-in-a-generation opportunity for the City of Nashville.

-Working closely with Nashville Metro Planning and Nashville DOT, and building on a robust stakeholder engagement program, Perkins Eastman developed a bold vision for the future of the East Bank based on four principles:
+Working closely with Nashville Metro Planning and Nashville DOT, and building on a robust stakeholder engagement program, Perkins Eastman developed a bold vision for the future of the East Bank, which is spelled out across four concepts:

 - A walkable street grid that works with existing properties and expands connections to the regional transportation networks